djilas/testassignment/README.md

 # testassignment
 !!!!!Note that user can be deleted and that the token may not work!!!!
-If so, update tests with existing users and provide project with new token.
+If tests don't work, update tests with existing users and with a new token.
 How to create token can be found on the following link: https://gorest.co.in/

 How to open project: